cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 The CyREST API feature allows you to access Cytoscape from a separate application, thereby orchestrating Cytoscape operations via HTTP-based REST calls.
-Cytoscape and apps can execute either Commands or Functions in this way.
+Your workflows can execute either Commands or Functions in this way.

 Automation applications may be written in a general programming language that keeps its own data structures, performs complex flow control, or directly manipulates Cytoscape nodes, edges, attributes, and visual styles.
-For R and Python, we provide language-specific interface libraries (e.g., r2cytoscape and py2cytoscape) that present Cytoscape Automation in language-friendly terms, and call Cytoscape via the CyREST interface.
+For R and Python, we provide language-specific interface libraries (e.g., r2cytoscape and py2cytoscape) that present Cytoscape Automation in language-friendly terms, and call Cytoscape and apps via the CyREST interface.

 <a id="commands"> </a>